NSCU-CSC517/LearningRails/RubyExercises/regex/README.md

 # Regular Expressions
-This folder contain exercises on Regular Expressions.
+This folder contains exercises and corresponding solutions on Regular Expressions.

 ## Exercise
 To share exercise with students, provide them with content of the `exercise/` directory either of `regex_1/` or